naman20sharma/Distributed-Graph-Data-Pipeline-Neo4j-Kafka/README.md

 pip3 install confluent-kafka neo4j pandas pyarrow requests
 ```

 Run the data producer to send trip data to Kafka:

 ```bash
 python3 data_producer.py
 ```

+**Note**: You can significantly reduce the data loading time by commenting out or removing the time.sleep(0.25) line in data_producer.py.
+	•	With time.sleep(0.25): The data loading process takes approximately **6 minutes**.
+	•	Without time.sleep(0.25): The data loading process completes in about **10 seconds**.

+For faster execution during testing or debugging, consider disabling the delay.
+However, the delay may be useful for simulating real-world data streaming scenarios.

 Test the implementation using the provided tester script:
 ```bash